slatedocs/slate/docs/resources/labs.md

 Laboratory data are mapped to FHIR's [Observation](http://hl7.org/fhir/StructureDefinition/Observation){:target="blank"} resource.
 Laboratory data are obtained via HL7 message from MSK's Laboratory Information System (LIS).
-If available in the source data, a LOINC code is mapped to `code.coding.code`.
 Data are mapped to a trial visit and pushed into the Clinical Research Data Warehouse.

+> **_NOTE:_** If available in the source data, a LOINC code is mapped to `code.coding.code`, otherwise the `code.coding.code` does not appear in the response.
+Please refer to the protocol specific Data Transfer Specification for more information.

 ## Required Parameters
 ```